Discontinuous shear thickening in biological tissue rheology: Results

 We next consider the effect of activity on a sheared tissue in its liquid phase, $p_0>p_0^*$ See the steady state flow curves in Fig.~\ref{fig:Flow_curves}b.
 In notable contrast to the solid phase, these closely resemble the flow curves of dense frictional suspensions and granular matter~\cite{Wyart2014,Prabhu2022,Browne2014}.
 In particular, they show {\em discontinuous shear thickening} (DST), in which the shear stress jumps discontinuously with increasing strain rate at high $\phi$ (in suspensions) or low activity (here).
 DST then gives way at lower $\phi$ (in suspensions) or higher activity (here) to continuous shear thickening (CST), in which the stress still steepens with shear rate, but without jumping.

-We next explore the origins of DST by examining the spatial-temporal evolution of the stress for different shear rates at fixed activity ($v=0.12$).
-In Fig.~\ref{fig:DST}a), the stress as a function of strain $\gamma=\gdot t$ (which is proportional to time $t$, given constant $\gdot$) is plotted for three different shear rates, with line colours corresponding to star colours in Fig.~\ref{fig:Flow_curves}b).
+We next explore the origins of DST by examining the spatial-temporal evolution of the stress for different shear rates at fixed activity and $p_0$.
+An example flow curve for $v=0.12$, $p_0 = 3.90$ is shown in Fig.~\ref{fig:DST}a).
+In Fig.~\ref{fig:DST}b), the stress as a function of strain $\gamma=\gdot t$ (which is proportional to time $t$, given constant $\gdot$) is plotted for three different shear rates, with line colours corresponding to marker colours in Fig.~\ref{fig:DST}a).
 The corresponding stress distributions over each of these strain series is shown in Fig.~\ref{fig:DST}b).
-For high shear rate (blue), the stress fluctuates modestly (in proportional terms) around a low value.
-Similarly for low shear rate (green) the stress fluctuates modestly around a high value.
+For low shear rate (blue), the stress fluctuates modestly (in proportional terms) around a low value.
+Similarly for high shear rate (green) the stress fluctuates modestly around a high value.
 In contrast, at intermediate shear rate (red), the stress intermittently switches between these low and high stress states to give a bimodal distribution.

 This intermittent, bimodal stress evolution at the DST transition is also seen in frictional suspensions, where it is caused by percolating compressive force chains~\cite{Sedes2020,Wyart2014,Cates1998,Seto2013,Behringer2019,Bi2011,Singh2020}.
 Our simulations likewise evidence percolating force chains in this vertex model of biological tissue: Fig.~\ref{fig:DST}c) and d) show representative state snapshots corresponding to the lowest and highest strain rates in Fig.~\ref{fig:DST}a,b), with the thickness of each cell edge proportional to the tensile stress it carries.
 In the low stress (unthickened) state, the tension is distributed fairly evenly across the system.
-In contrast, the high stress (thickened) state displays system spanning force chains.
-In important contrast to the \emph{compressive} force chains that form in frictional suspensions, however, in tissues the forces are tensile~\cite{noll2017active,Li_tension}.
+In contrast, the high stress (thickened) state displays system-spanning force chains.
+In important contrast to the \emph{compressive} force chains that form in frictional suspensions, however, we find these stresses to be tensile in nature in tissues.
+This is consistent with recent computational ~\cite{noll2017active,Li_tension,Atia2018GeometricJamming} and experimental~\cite{Park_NMAT_2015, tambe2011collective} studies, which indeed found tensile stresses overwhelmingly to dominate in biological tissues.

 To further characterise the regime of shear thickening, we define two shear rates, each via the logarithmic slope of the flow curve, $G=d\log\sigma/d\log\gdot$. ($G=1$ indicates Newtonian behaviour.)
 First, we define the onset of shear thickening in Fig.~\ref{fig:Flow_curves}b) via the shear rate $\gdot_{\rm thick}$ (shown by black squares) at which $G$ first increases above $1+\epsilon$, with $\epsilon=0.2$.
 Second, we define the reversion to shear thinning at higher strain rates via the shear rate $\gdot_{\rm thin}$ (black triangles) at which $G$ first falls below $1-\delta$, with $\delta=0.1$.
 At low activity, where DST arises, $\gdot_{\rm thin}=\gdot_{\rm thick}$, to within the resolution of $\gdot$ values simulated.